-“Which Vacuum-Pack Machine Should I Buy?” is a discussion of factors to consider when buying a vacuum-pack machine or other device to preserve chopped lettuce in a Mason jar.
+“What Is the Best Vacuum-Pack Machine for Saving Lettuce?” is a discussion of factors to consider when buying a vacuum-pack machine or other device to preserve chopped lettuce in a Mason jar.
 We will look at a full-size vacuum-pack machine, a hand held device, and the possibility of using a canister large enough to hold a quart-size jar.

-Next to questions about the feasibility of adding veggies to salad in a jar (answered here), readers ask me most often about which vacuum-pack machine they should buy.
+Next to questions about the feasibility of adding veggies to vacuum-packed jars of lettuce, readers ask me most often about which vacuum-pack machine they should buy.
 I’ve done some homework and tried out a few different systems to save you the trouble and give you some choices.

 - a port on the machine (see picture above)